Search

 PNSG1512 - Practical Nursing PharmacologyCredits: 2 (2/0/0) This course incorporates the concepts of pharmacokinetics, pharmacodynamics, common adverse/side effects and contraindications to medication administration.
 Emphasis is placed on drug classifications and the role of the practical nurse in providing

-PNSG1509 - Foundations of Adult Nursing Care ICredits: 6 (4/2/0) This course introduces concepts of teamwork and collaboration, safety, quality improvement, professional identity and behavior, patient-centered and relationship-centered care, nursing judgment, evidence-based practice, managing care of the
+PNSG1518 - Foundations of Adult Nursing Care IICredits: 5 (3/2/0) This course incorporates the nursing process, teamwork and collaboration, safety, quality improvement, professional identity and behavior, patient-centered and relationship-centered care, nursing judgment, evidence-based practice, managing care of